Black and White Landscape Photography by Tony Hertz

 Also in 2014, I was the featured artist in the August issue of Outdoor Photographer Magazine.
 The magazine article and photo spread examined my black and white landscape film-based photography look while taken in the digital realm.

-I’m also happy to publish my first photography book this year titled, The Nine Sisters - photographs of a rare chain of volcanic peaks near where I live in San Luis Obispo.
+I’m also happy to publish my first photography book titled, The Nine Sisters - photographs of a rare chain of volcanic peaks near where I live in San Luis Obispo.